lubomir/libtrie/README.markdown

 be associated with the keys.
 There can still be the delimiter after the key or even some data.
 It will be ignored.

+The arguments can be reviewed by running the utility with `-h` option.

 Should there be more occurrences of the same key, the data will be concatenated as lines and stored together.